 This relates to anything that is being sold such as a product, experience or service.

 The cost of your product or service.
-You should think carefully about the perceived value of your product and take into account the pricing strategy of your competitors to ensure you are not under or over pricing.
+You should think carefully about the perceived value of your product and take into account the pricing strategy of your competitors to ensure you are not under or overpricing.

 How you communicate the details of your product to your customer.
-This could be via traditional advertising such as TV, radio, print, billboards or through digital methods such as your website, social media, email marketing.
+This could be via traditional advertising such as TV, radio, print, billboards or through digital methods such as your website, social media, or email marketing.
 Remember whichever you choose, make sure it is where your ideal customer is most likely to see it otherwise you are wasting your money and time.

 Your employees will have a profound negative or positive impact on customer satisfaction, so you need to ensure that all staff are aware of your business ethos.
-They should be trained correctly, well-suited to their role, adhere to social media policies, add value to your brand.
+They should be trained correctly, well-suited to their role, adhere to social media policies, and add value to your brand.

-Your customers will invest in an entire process when buying from you from researching your product, speaking to staff, buying the product and after sales care.
-These all need to be thought about to ensure the client has the best experience.
+Your customers will invest in an entire process when buying from you from researching your product, speaking to staff, buying the product and after-sales care.
+These all need to be thought-about to ensure the client has the best experience.